caesarmind/sedona-checkup/README.md

   - *Note: In the development mode, the CSS files are not minified.*

 - **`source/img/` Directory**: Images in this directory (excluding those in the `/icons/` subdirectory) are converted to WebP format.
-  - This optimization step reduces image file sizes while maintaining quality.

 - **`source/img/icons/` Directory**: Icons in this directory are used to generate the `sprite.svg` file.
   - The `sprite.svg` file contains all the icons combined into a single SVG sprite.

 Other files used without processing:

-- **`static/` Directory**: This directory contains files that are used as-is without any modifications during development.
+- **`source/static/` Directory**: This directory contains files that are used as-is without any modifications during development.

 - **`source/scripts/` Directory**: JavaScript files in this directory are used without any processing.

-*Note: CSS, JS, and other files are not optimized during the development mode and are used as-is.*
+*Note: CSS, JS, and other files are not minified during the development mode.

 ## Generating Build